 Something so tragic like this does remind you of the fragility of life.
 We are all guilty of being naive to how long we have on this planet at times.
 In a split second, we can be taken away.
 This is why my husband and I make sure that we have life insurance.
 As scary as it is, what happened to our friends’ son could happen to anyone and so you need to make sure you are covered.
 You could check out this bestow review if you don’t know where to start with the whole life insurance process.
 It may seem daunting, but it’s not worth risking going without it.

 During a time such as this you ask yourself…’What truly matters’.
 We get so lost in the day-to-day activities that we lose focus on what really is most important.
 Is it the size of our bank account, the house we live in, or the type of car we drive?
 For most of us we would answer absolutely not.
 Yet…how we spend our daily energies suggest something different.
+When it comes to bank accounts, people may try to boost their by buying shares in Lufthansa (Lufthansa Aktien kaufen), or any other company they think might be a good investment, in the hope that they will get a good return from them.
 I know that everyone is battling something different in their lives.
 We might not all be in the same boat, but we are often all in the same storm.
 Of course, some people might seem to sail through life without any issues, but there are others who have lost a loved one, or have a loved one who is ill.
 I can’t even begin to imagine about having to worry about things like critical illness insurance, or whether or not they’ll make it.
 It really put things in perspective.
 I need to think about what I’ve got in my life and how lucky I am.
 More people need to realise that also.

 At the end of my days, my tombstone will read, “Wife, Mother, Friend.”
 At my funeral, they will share stories of my silly antics, personality quirks, and times we shared together.
 No one is going to give a ‘rat’s behind’ that I worked my ‘behind’ off to make a living.
 Sometimes spending more time working than with my children.
 Sometimes missing social events because I was too exhausted.
 Sometimes neglecting my health because I was too busy to make exercise and self care a priority.